marionettejs/backbone.marionette/docs/marionette.application.md

 MyApp.removeRegion('someRegion');
 ```

-Removing a region will properly destroy it before removing it from the
+Removing a region will properly empty it before removing it from the
 application object.

 For more information on regions, see [the region documentation](./marionette.region.md)